 WEDDING BELLS Dumas-Allen On June 18, 8:00 p. m.
-Ira Dumas and Aletha Allen were united in marriage at the Scotts Mills Friends church.
+Ira Dumas and Aletha Allen were united in mar-riage at the Scotts Mills Friends church.
 The bride's father, William Allen, officiated.
 The bride was beautiful in white silk with a full-length veil.
 She carried a beautiful bouquet of roses and sweet peas.
 The bridesmaid, Laura Cammack, wore an orchid color and carried pink and lavendar sweet peas.
 Newton Allen accompanied the groom.
 Mr. and Mrs. Dumas have gone to the Tri-County Camp Meeting, where Mr. Dumas is to be one of the preachers.
-Oregon C. E. owes much to Mrs. Dumas who has served us so faithfully as secretary.
+Oregon C. E. owes much to Mrs. Du-mas who has served us so faithfully as secretary.
 May God's richest blessing be upon her as she with Mr. Dumas enters the open doors of service.
-THE BIBLE "The Bible is the charter of all true liberty, . . . the guide and hope and inspiration of man."-W. F. Anderson.
-"It is supremacy and not precedence that we ask for the Bible.
-The Bible is stamped with specialty of origin, and an immeasurable distance separates it from all competitors."
-W. E. Gladstone.
-"In the poorest cottage there is one Book wherein for several thousands of years the spirit of man has found light and nourishment."-Thomas Car- "There are two books laid before us to study, to prevent our falling into error; first, the volume of the Scriptures, which reveals the will of God; then the volume of the creatures (nowhich expresses his power."
+THE BIBLE "The Bible is the charter of all true "The Bible is the charter of all true liberty, . . . the guide and hcpe and inspiration of man."-W. F. Anderson.
+"It is supremacy and not prece-dence that we ask for the Bible.
+The Bible is stamped with specialty of ori-gin, and an immeasurable distance separates it from all competitors."- W. E. Gladstone.
+"In the poorest cottage there is one Book wherein for several thousands of years the spirit of man has found light and nourishment."-Thomas Car-lyle.
+There are two books laid before us "There are two books laid before us to study, to prevent our falling into error; first, the volume of the Scrip-tures, which reveals the will of God; then the volume of the creatures (no-ture) which expresses his power." - Bacon.
 Bacon.
-"We count the Scriptures of God to be the most sublime philosophy." be the most sublime philosophy." - Sir Isaac Newton.
-"That stupendous work, a Book which, if everything else in our language should perish, would alone suffice to show the whole extent of its beauty and power."-Lord Macaulay.
-"Wherever archeology has been able to test the negative conclusions of criticism (of the Bible), they have dissolved like a bubble in the air."-Prof. Sayce.
+"We count the Scriptures of God to be the most sublime philosophy." - Sir Isaac Newton.
+"That stupendous work, a Book which, if everything else in our lan-guage should perish, would alone suf-fice to show the whole extent of its beauty and power."-Lord Macaulay.
+"Wherever archeology has been able to test the negative conclusions of crit- "Wherever archeology has been able to test the negative conclusions of crit-icism (of the Bible), they have dissolved like a bubble in the air."-Prof. Sayce.
 "The Scriptures for naivete, wealth of expression and grandeur, excel the writings of the Romans and the Greeks.
-Homer never attained the perfect phraseology of the songs of Moses."-Fenelon.
-Fenelon.
+Homer never attained the perfec phraseology of the songs of Moses."perfect Fenelon.
 "There are no songs comparable to the songs of Zion, no orations equal to those of the prophets, nor politics like those the Scriptures teach."-Milton.
 Start A LITTLE SAVINGS ACCOUNT IN A TWENTY PAYMENT OR AN ENDOWMENT POLICY IN THE Aetna Life Insurance Co.